 Luckily, there’s an alternative to a constant influx of emails.
 An office intranet is a central database that all employees can access, collaborating within a private platform.
 Similar to a social network, an intranet allows staff members to share, like, and comment on content.
 It fuels discussions, allows for document uploads, manages files, and much more.
 In other words, it helps facilitate that most elusive and desirable of concepts – employee engagement.

-Not only does an intranet reduce the frustrating email back-and-forth, it allows employees to be more productive – and thus, happier.
+Not only does an intranet reduce the frustrating email back-and-forth, but it also allows employees to be more productive – and thus, happier.
 Intranets can help accomplish these five common work tasks, eliminating that frustration that comes with email back-and-forth:

 Try aggregating newsworthy company updates on the office intranet instead, where you can manage a news feed.
 You can even segment the feed for local offices or by team functionalities.
 Did someone in the Auckland office have a baby, or was recently married?
-Or maybe you want spotlight a new team member?
+Or maybe you want to spotlight a new team member?
 Newsfeeds are the perfect outlet for more personal memos as they cut back on the inevitable “congrats!” accidentally sent via the dreaded Reply All button.

 Save The Date.